nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- Take the applications you created as part of step 3 exercises;

--- Modify Webpack config of the React app to have React and React DOM as shared dependencies;
+-- Modify Webpack config of the React app to have React and React DOM as shared dependencies.

--- Modify Next.js config of the Next.js app to have React and React DOM as shared dependencies;
+-- Modify Next.js config of the Next.js app to have React and React DOM as shared dependencies.

--- Set the versions of these shared dependencies to be read from the respective `package.json` files;
+-- Set the versions of these shared dependencies to be read from the respective `package.json` files.

--- Make sure the dependencies are being shared as singletons;
+-- Make sure the dependencies are being shared as singletons.

 -- Try changing the version of React and React DOM in the `package.json` file of the React app to a previous one, and make sure you get a warning about version mismatch in the console.